When I started Boostly, I had one goal. This was to help the hospitality community with their marketing. Nothing more

 Hopefully, you’ve realised that I’m no used car salesman, and this isn't a hard sell.
 It's just not my style.
 But let me level with you.
 I want to tell you about your two options.

-Take all the information I’ve given in this blog and case studies and apply it to your own website.
+Take all the information I've given in this blog and case studies and apply it to your own website.
 If you do, your business will thrive.
 I honestly wish you the best of luck if this is your choice.
-If you do it the right way, you won’t regret atking my advice.
+If you do it the right way, you won't regret taking my advice.

 The only trouble with this option is that you also have a business to run.
 More often than not, you will hit roadblocks.
-Time, tech issues, or any of the countless problems life has a habit of throwing at us when we least expect it will impede your efforts.
+Time, tech issues, or any of the countless problems life has a habit of throwing at us when we least expect it will impede our efforts.

-You’ll get frustrated, and chances are that your renovation will drag on for months.
-Believe me, you’re not alone.
+You’ll get frustrated, and your renovation will likely drag on for months.
+Believe me, you're not alone.
 It’s a common outcome.

 However, if you’d instead take another, much more straightforward route, there is option 2:

-Which leads me on to one of my greatest bugbears in this industry.
+This leads me to one of my greatest bugbears in this industry.

 I hear quotes that other website designers are coming back with to hospitality owners:

 Some places I have heard of ask £5k + ?

 My goal is to ensure that every hospitality owner who comes into my world can get a website that converts lookers into bookers and not have to pay a high fee to achieve that.